jatinchowdhury18/R-Solver/README.md

 In order to use this script, you must have the [Sage](https://www.sagemath.org/) software system installed.
+From there, you can run the `r_solver.py` script using the command
+`/usr/bin/env sage -python r_solver.py my_netlist.txt`,
-From there, you can run the `r_solver.py` script to generate a scattering matrix for a given netlist.
+to generate a scattering matrix for a given netlist.
 For more options, use `r_solver.py --help`.